There are two campgrounds at Cabwaylingo State Forest.

 The campgrounds are open from April 1 through October 31.

-All sites are rented on a first come, first served basis, and only one tent is allowed per site.
+All other sites are rented on a first come, first served basis, and only one tent is allowed per site.

 Cabwaylingo State Forest offers a 100-person fully-equipped group camp and serves as a great location for church retreats, civic meetings, family reunions and other large social outings.
 This rustic style camp was formerly the old Civilian Conservation Corps (CCC) barracks, featuring two new barracks, rebuilt in 2004, which sleep fifty each and a third building which houses a dining hall with a completely furnished kitchen.
 A complete shower house was added in 1999.
 The group camp features a council circle that is perfect for an evening campfire.
 The group camp is available from early May through late October and must be reserved in advance.